-The Loews Regency Hotel boasts a newly-renovated and family-friendly property in the heart of Manhattan.
-The imposing Park Avenue hotel has been famous since its grand opening in 1963 for drawing long-term guests — from movie stars to political figures — who use the property as a home away from home.
+The Loews Regency New York Hotel boasts a newly renovated and family-friendly property in the heart of Manhattan.
+The imposing Park Avenue hotel has been famous since its grand opening in 1963 for drawing A-list long-term guests.
+Movie stars and political figures have made the East Side hotel their home away from home.

 But just because Grace Kelly and Audrey Hepburn took up residence at the hotel in their day — the property passed on the Beatles in 1964, by the way, who then went on to draw frenzied mobs at The Plaza — doesn’t mean today’s families won’t feel comfortable.

 Children are welcomed at Loews Regency New York